Shang Yang

-Shang Yang's traditional biography is in Chapter 68 of the Shiji, with some additional details in other chapters.
-Although embellished, Sinologist Yuri Pines did not consider it pure fiction, given relevant paleographic discoveries.
-The winning court debate that saw him acquire office is purportedly depicted in the first "Revising the Laws" chapter of the Book of Lord Shang.
-Though ultimately becoming famed more broadly, the late Warring States Han Feizi is his first preserved reference outside the Book of Lord Shang, with Xun Kuang not evidently familiar with him.

 Biography

-Shang Yang was born as the son of a concubine to the ruling family of the minor state Wey (衞).
+According to the Shiji, Shang Yang was born as the son of a concubine, to the ruling ducal family of the minor state of Wey (衞).
 His surname (氏, lineage name) was Gongsun and his personal name Yang.
 As a member of the Wei family, he was also known as Wei Yang.

 At a young age, Gongsun studied law and obtained a position under Prime Minister Shuzuo of Wei (魏, not the same as his birth state).
 With the support of Duke Xiao of Qin, he left his lowly position in Wei to become the chief adviser in Qin.
 His numerous reforms transformed the peripheral Qin state into a militarily powerful and strongly centralized kingdom.
 Changes to the state's legal system (which were said to have been built upon Li Kui's Canon of Laws) propelled the Qin to prosperity.
 Enhancing the administration through an emphasis on meritocracy, his policies weakened the power of the feudal lords.

 In 341 BC, Qin attacked the state of Wei.
 Gongsun personally led the Qin army to defeat Wei, and eventually Wei ceded the land west of the Yellow River to Qin.
 For his role in the war, Gongsun received 15 cities in Shang as his personal fief, becoming known as the lord of Shang (Shang Jun) or Shang Yang.
 According to the Records of the Grand Historian, with his personal connections while serving in the court of Wei, Shang Yang invited Gongzi Ang, the Wei general, to negotiate a peace treaty.
 As soon as Ang arrived, he was taken prisoner, and the Qin army attacked, successfully defeating their opponents.

 Shang Yang oversaw the construction of Xianyang.
 Mark Edward Lewis considered reorganization of the military as potentially responsible for the orderly plan of roads and fields throughout north China.
 This might be far fetched, but Gongsun was as much a military reformer as a legal one.

 The Shang Yang school of thought was favoured by Emperor Wu of Han, and John Keay mentions that Tang figure Du You was drawn to Shang Yang.